julian-klode/lingolang/docs/abstract-interpreter.md

     \end{cases}
 \end{align*}\label{sec:functioncall}

 One seemingly odd result of the rules is that an argument is moved into a deferred call or go call even if the parameter is unowned.
 Under normal circumstances binding an argument to an unowned parameter would just temporarily borrow it.
-But with a deferred call or go call, there is no clear point at which the call ends, hence it's not possible to release them again:
+But with a deferred call or go call, there is no clear point at which the call ends, hence it is not possible to release them again:

 ```go
 // Case 1: deferred function call or go statement